admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/PolicyDecisionPoint](http://admin-shell.io/aas/2/0/PolicyDecisionPoint) The PolicyDecisionPoint class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## PolicyDecisionPoint/externalPolicyDecisionPoint
+ If externalPolicyDecisionPoints True then Endpoints to external available decision points taking into consideration for access control for the AAS need to be configured.

+ [http://admin-shell.io/aas/2/0/PolicyDecisionPointPoint/externalPolicyDecisionPoint](http://admin-shell.io/aas/2/0/PolicyDecisionPoint/externalPolicyDecisionPoint) The attribute externalPolicyDecisionPoint of the PolicyDecisionPoint class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## PolicyEnforcementPoint
  Defines the security policy enforcement points (PEP).

  [http://admin-shell.io/aas/2/0/PolicyEnforcementPoint](http://admin-shell.io/aas/2/0/PolicyEnforcementPoint) The PolicyEnforcementPoint class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## PolicyEnforcementPoint/externalPolicyDecisionPoint
+## PolicyEnforcementPoint/externalPolicyEnforcementPoint
  If externalPolicyDecisionPoints True then Endpoints to external available decision points taking into consideration for access control for the AAS need to be configured.

- [http://admin-shell.io/aas/2/0/PolicyEnforcementPoint/externalPolicyDecisionPoint](http://admin-shell.io/aas/2/0/PolicyEnforcementPoint/externalPolicyDecisionPoint) The attribute externalPolicyDecisionPoint of the PolicyEnforcementPoint class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

-## PolicyEnforcementPoint/externalPolicyEnforcementPoint
- If externalPolicyEnforcementPoint True then an Endpoint to external available enforcement point taking needs to be configured for the AAS.

  [http://admin-shell.io/aas/2/0/PolicyEnforcementPoint/externalPolicyEnforcementPoint](http://admin-shell.io/aas/2/0/PolicyEnforcementPoint/externalPolicyEnforcementPoint) The attribute externalPolicyEnforcementPoint of the PolicyEnforcementPoint class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.